sframe-wg/sframe/draft-omara-sframe.md

 ### Encryption

-After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be used later in the RTP generic frame header extension.
-The encoded frame, the metadata buffer and the frame counter are passed to SFrame encryptor.

 SFrame encryption uses the AEAD encryption algorithm for the ciphersuite in use.
 The key for the encryption is the `sframe_key` and the nonce is formed by XORing the `sframe_salt` with the current counter, encoded as a big-endian integer of length `AEAD.Nn`.

-The encryptor forms an SFrame header using the S, CTR, and KID values provided.
+The encryptor forms an SFrame header using the CTR, and KID values provided.
-The encoded header is provided as AAD to the AEAD encryption operation, with any frame metadata appended.
+The encoded header is provided as AAD to the AEAD encryption operation, together with application-provided metadata about the encrypted media.

 ~~~~~
-def encrypt(S, CTR, KID, frame_metadata, frame):
+def encrypt(S, CTR, KID, metadata, plaintext):
   sframe_key, sframe_salt = key_store[KID]

-  frame_ctr = encode_big_endian(CTR, AEAD.Nn)
+  ctr = encode_big_endian(CTR, AEAD.Nn)
-  frame_nonce = xor(sframe_salt, frame_ctr)
+  nonce = xor(sframe_salt, CTR)

-  header = encode_sframe_header(S, CTR, KID)
+  header = encode_sframe_header(CTR, KID)
-  frame_aad = header + frame_metadata
+  aad = header + metadata

-  encrypted_frame = AEAD.Encrypt(sframe_key, frame_nonce, frame_aad, frame)
+  ciphertext = AEAD.Encrypt(sframe_key, nonce, aad, plaintext)
-  return header + encrypted_frame
+  return header + ciphertext
 ~~~~~

+The metadata input to encryption allows for frame metadata to be authenticated when SFrame is applied per-frame.
+After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be sent in some channel visibile to the SFU (e.g., an RTP header extension).

 The encrypted payload is then passed to a generic RTP packetized to construct the RTP packets and encrypt it using SRTP keys for the HBH encryption to the media server.